apache/nuttx/configs/stm3210e-eval/README.txt

     NOTES:

+    1. This configuration uses the mconf-based configuration tool.
+To change this configurations using that tool, you should:

+       a.
+Build and install the kconfig-mconf tool.
+See nuttx/README.txt and misc/tools/

+       b.
+Execute 'make menuconfig' in nuttx/ in order to start the reconfiguration process.

+    2. If you configured the multi-used NX server (which is disabled by default), then you would also need:

+         CONFIG_EXAMPLES_NX_CLIENTPRIO=80
+         CONFIG_EXAMPLES_NX_NOTIFYSIGNO=4
+         CONFIG_EXAMPLES_NX_SERVERPRIO=120
+         CONFIG_EXAMPLES_NX_STACKSIZE=2048

-    1. This example provides a framework for a number of other standalone graphics tests.
+    3. This example provides a framework for a number of other standalone graphics tests.

        a. apps/examples/nxlines:  The NXLINES graphic example illustrates